chess-seventh/presentation-helm/presentation/pres.md

 ## Charts

-Chart set of dependencies to deploy an application
+A chart is a set of dependencies to deploy an application

 e.g: [Nginx-ingress chart](https://github.com/helm/charts/tree/master/stable/nginx-ingress)